FIWARE/cloud.PaaS/doc/admin_guide.rst

 if the system shows the current maven version installed in your host, you are ready to continue with this guide.

-Now we are ready to build the Paas Manager rpm and finally install it
+Now we are ready to build the PaaS Manager rpm and finally install it

 The PaaS Manager is a maven application so, we should follow following instructions:

-- Download Paas Manager code from github
+- Download PaaS Manager code from github

 .. code::